Safety

 The purpose of the Lockout / Tagout Program is to prevent the release of hazardous energy during any maintenance or servicing of dangerous machinery, equipment or electrical circuits.
 The program describes measures that must be taken to ensure that the system has been properly shut off and is unable to be started up until any service or maintenance is completed.
 An unexpected start-up can cause a release of stored energy which could result in serious injuries to employees.

-Prior to any maintenance or servicing on any equipment, machinery, or electrical circuits please read the Central Piedmont Lockout / Tagout Program guide
+Prior to any maintenance or servicing on any equipment, machinery, or electrical circuits, review the Central Piedmont Lockout / Tagout Program guide

 For more information on this program, email Environmental Health and Safety.